Athexhacker/F-SOCIETY/README.md

 ```

+## NEW UPDATE ON FRIDAY OCTOBER 2025.
+1. NEW TOOLS ADDED.
+2. OLD TOOLS FIXED.
+3. NEW LOGO AND ANIMATION.

+## POWER OF ATHEX BLACK HAT.

 ATHEX BLACK HAT TOOLKIT is a bash based script which is officially made for Cyber Security Experts In This ToolKIt youll get 500+ tools which is need of every Hacker.
 This tool works on All os also termux.

 ## AVAILABLE ON :